sajibcse68/MyDailyLearn/git/git-cheatsheet.md

 $ git checkout stash -- .                           # replace all the files with the stashed version

 Or,
-$ git stash apply                                   # apply the stashed changes, conflicts occure here
+$ git stash apply                                   # apply the stashed changes, conflict occurs here
 $ git checkout --theirs -- .                        # accept stashed changes

 $ git checkout <stash-name> -- <file-name>          # grab a single file from a stash